 Which Card Issuer Provides the Best Policy

-With Chase wiping the benefit from Visa cards, Discover wiping the benefit from its listed card benefits, and Citi devaluing the Price Rewind benefit, the best card for Price Protection depends on your needs.
+With Chase wiping the benefit from Visa cards, Discover wiping the benefit from its listed card benefits, and Citi cutting the Price Rewind benefit, the best card for Price Protection depends on your needs.
 Chase provides a higher maximum claim value and a higher annual claim limit, but you'll get an additional 30 days by swiping the Barclaycard Arrival Plus® World Elite Mastercard®.

 How to File a Price Protection Claim